nguyenhailong253/Tic-Tac-Toe-3x3/README.md

     . . .

+    Players 1 enters a coord x,y to place your X or enter 'q' to give up: hello, world Inputs are not numerical.
+Please try again

+    Players 1 enters a coord x,y to place your X or enter 'q' to give up: 100,10000 Inputs are out of range (1,3).
+Please try again

+    Players 1 enters a coord x,y to place your X or enter 'q' to give up: 1 Too many/few inputs.
+Please try again

-    Players 1 enters a coord x,y to place your X or enter 'q' to give up: 1,1
+    Players 1 enters a coord x,y to place your X or enter 'q' to give up: 1,3

     Move Accepted

-    X . .
+    . .
+X

     . . .

     . . .

-    Players 2 enters a coord x,y to place your O or enter 'q' to give up: 3,3
+    Players 2 enters a coord x,y to place your O or enter 'q' to give up: 1,1

     Move Accepted

-    X . .
+    O .
+X

     . . .

-    . .
-O
+    . . .

     Players 1 enters a coord x,y to place your X or enter 'q' to give up: 2,2

     Move Accepted

-    X . .
+    O .
+X

     .
 X .

-    . .
-O
+    . . .

-    Players 2 enters a coord x,y to place your O or enter 'q' to give up: 3,2
+    Players 2 enters a coord x,y to place your O or enter 'q' to give up: 2,3

     Move Accepted

-    X . .

-    .
-X .

-    .
-O O

-    Players 1 enters a coord x,y to place your X or enter 'q' to give up: 1,3

-    Move Accepted

-    X .
+    O .
 X

     .
-X .
+X O

-    .
-O O
+    . . .

-    Players 2 enters a coord x,y to place your O or enter 'q' to give up: 3,1
+    Players 1 enters a coord x,y to place your X or enter 'q' to give up: 3,1

     Move Accepted

     Congratulations !
-Player 2 has won the game!
+Player 1 has won the game!

-    X .
+    O .
 X

     .
+X O

-X .
+    X . .

-    O O O

     Game Over!

     Do you want to play again?
-Type 'y' to do so, or anything else to exit: n Thank you for playing TicTacToe.
+Type 'y' to do so, or anything else to exit: n

+    Thank you for playing TicTacToe.
 Hope you had a great time!